The Ultimate Guide To The African Fat-Tailed Gecko

 How to Create a Good Bond with Them and Get Them to Trust You

-Bonding with your AFTG includes providing it with a proper habitat, correct handling, and healthy food.
+Bonding with your African fat-tailed gecko includes providing a proper habitat, correct handling, and healthy food.
 The most obvious sign you’ve established that special bond is when your gecko starts to enjoy getting held by you most of the time.

 How to Handle Them and Do They Need Attention

-Compared to common pets such as dogs and other mammals, your African fat-tailed gecko does not require a lot of attention.
-However, once you’ve gained your gecko’s trust, you’ll find that they love to socialize with you.
+Compared to common pets such as dogs and other mammals, your African fat-tailed gecko does not require much attention.
+However, once you’ve gained your gecko’s trust, you’ll find they love socializing with you.

 Avoid squeezing your gecko, no matter how cute they are, and never grab them by the tail.
 The rule of thumb is that as long as you handle your AFTG gently, it won’t see you as a threat and will not hurt you.